Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

 A very good feature of visual code is, that it allows installing extensions and updating them by script also.
 To that end run [`instVScode.sh`](./instVScode.sh) as user, not as root.

+Similar mechanisms are available for our browsers to install extensions and for `conda` to install packages via `pip`.
+Some packages are also installed outside `conda` environments.
+These are installed via [`instPip.sh`](./instPip.sh).

 ### Installation from `yast`